The perfect destination for a family break in Ireland

 Dublinia

-Travel back in time and walk in the footsteps of Viking and Medieval Dublin, explore the rich past of the old city at Christchurch Cathedral.
-With free guided tours and Living History sessions daily, this is a fun and immersive experience for the whole family.
+Travel back in time and walk in the footsteps of vikings in Medieval Dublin, as you explore the rich past of the old city at Christchurch Cathedral.
+With free guided tours and living history sessions daily, this is a fun and immersive experience for the whole family.

 Learn More